DataDog/hiring-engineers/answers.md

  As stated in the [documentation](http://docs.datadoghq.com/guides/agent_checks/), the agent writing is pretty straight forward.
  The very first step is to create a new file which can be called [test.yaml](https://github.com/CharlyF/hiring-engineers/blob/master/Code/test.yaml), it will be responsible for the initialisation.
 This file should be placed in the conf.d folder in your API folder (usually ~/.datadog-agent/agent/conf.d).And the script in python [test.py](https://github.com/CharlyF/hiring-engineers/blob/master/Code/test.py) will provide a random value, which will basically prove that the system is up and running and thus we have succeeded to set our own agent check.
 This file should be added in the checks.d folder (usually ~/.datadog-agent/agent/checks.d).
- Then, I used the snippet to import random, and send this value has a metric.
+ Then, I used the snippet to import random, and sent this value as a metric.
 Here is the [link](https://app.datadoghq.com/dash/48571/testpython?from_ts=1430877484194&to_ts=1430879289747&tile_size=m&tile_focus=58826549) to my dashboard and a screenshot of the agent writing graph:
  ![Agent wrinting Graph](https://lh3.googleusercontent.com/71d7l2BSawTuaJeMomSB_Z7Xm2lSsIxtyA5BgRFmuak=s0 "AgentWriting_RandomGraph.png")
 ----------

 ###Troubleshoot
-Here is a non exhaustive list of the issues I faced, and the solution I found:
+Here is a non exhaustive list of the issues I faced, and the solutions I found:
 - Running the ab load testing in local wasn't possible I faced the following status: "apr_pollset_poll: The timeout specified has expired (70007)" I imported other libraries and run a few upgrades such as: pip --upgrade ndg-httpsclient, pip install requests==2.5.3;pip install pyopenssl.
 Plus, I add the option -s for the timeout.
-My solution was first to deploy my site on a heroku server, and then I figured out that I reached the limit of requests, so I just decreased it and it worked.
+My solution was first to deploy my site on a heroku server which worked, but then I figured out that I reached the limit of requests, so I just decreased it and it worked even locally.
-- Often, I faced problem with python and the import of the datadog library, I had to move the folders like the datadog folder so it can be imported, another way is to change the path.
+- Often, I faced problem with python and the import of the datadog library, I had to move the folders like the datadog folder so it can be imported, another way is to change the path of the imported libraries.
-- The @statsd query didn't work for some reason that I didnt' understand, but there is another way to do according to the API documentation.
+- The @statsd query didn't work for some reasons that I didn't understand, but there is another way to do according to the API documentation.
-- I tryed to run my site on a localserver and on my heroku server on the same time, and I didn't succeed to get the insight of the source of the generation of the data on the graph.
-I assume it can be done if we look at the UUID or the sourcename.
+- I tried to run my site on a localserver and on my heroku server on the same time, and I didn't succeed to get the insight of the source of the generation of the data on the graph.
+I assume it can be done if we look at the UUID or the source name.
 - I had to restart the Agent to be sure that all the changes were taken into account

 ---------